Lawry’s Creamed Spinach with Bacon

 2. Snip the bacon into tiny bits and fry in a skillet until crisp.
 Remove bacon bits and most of the drippings from the pan.

-3. Sauté onion in the pan drippings until very tender.
+3. Sauté the onion in the pan drippings until very tender in a large skillet.

 4. Add the bacon bits to the pan for the last couple of minutes of cooking.